ASPS annual debate in Strasbourg

 After three years of respite due to the pandemic, on 8 November 2022, the Association of Schools of Political Studies organised a public debate which took place at the Ecole Régionale des Avocats du Grand-Est (ERAGE), in the side lines of the World Forum of Democracy.
 The current context, the war in Ukraine, the backsliding of rights and freedoms around the world raised a question about the future of democracy.
 Thus, for more than two hours, speakers from all over Europe tried to answer the key question of this debate: "Can democracy survive?

-Nils Muiznieks (Latvia) – President of the ASPS, Director for Europe at Amnesty International, former Council of Europe Commissioner for Human Rights
+Nils MUIZNIEKS (Latvia) – President of the ASPS, Director for Europe at Amnesty International, former Council of Europe Commissioner for Human Rights

-Catherine Trautmann (France) – President of Eurimages and formerly Culture Minister, MEP, and Mayor of Strasbourg
+Catherine TRAUTMANN (France) – President of Eurimages and formerly Culture Minister, MEP, and Mayor of Strasbourg

-Ana Gomes (Portugal) – Diplomat, political commentator, and former MEP
+Ana GOMES (Portugal) – Diplomat, political commentator, and former MEP

-Elena Nemirovskaya (Russia) – Founder and Director of the Moscow School of Political Studies, now relocated to Riga
+Elena NEMIROVSKAYA (Russia) – Founder and Director of the Moscow School of Political Studies, now relocated to Riga

-Mikhail Minakov (Ukraine) – Academic, philosopher, political scientist, and historian
+Mikhail MINAKOV (Ukraine) – Academic, philosopher, political scientist, and historian

-Kirill Koroteev (Russia) – Lawyer and former Legal Director of the NGO “Memorial”
+Kirill KOROTEEV (Russia) – Lawyer and former Legal Director of the NGO “Memorial”

-Quentin Peel (Royaume-Uni) – Associate Member of the Chatham House Europe Programme and former Financial Times journalist
+Quentin PEEL (Royaume-Uni) – Associate Member of the Chatham House Europe Programme and former Financial Times journalist

-Jack Hanning – Secretary General of the ASPS, former Council of Europe Director of External Relations
+Jack HANNING – Secretary General of the ASPS, former Council of Europe Director of External Relations

 Link to the video on our Youtube channel : https://youtu.be/HRbe2FjvZ2A